Yzhao4707/Ss_Dynamics/README.md

 # Ss_Dynamics
 Repository for code used in data analysis for Fig.4D.
-Huge thanks to Scott Rifkins in helping us out on this!
+Huge thanks to Scott Rifkins for helping us out on this!

 ---